asilvia99/Snippet-System/README.md

 # CS509-SnippetSystem
-CS509 - Design of Software Systems Snippet System Project
+This Project was created for CS509 - Design of Software Systems.
+For this project, I was responsible for working on the back-end team.
+I wrote and tested our lambda functions including RequestHandler, Response, and Request classes for various lambdas in the snippet system.
+A video demo of this project can be found on my personal website.

 ## Folder Structure
 This project is a multi-component project.
 The two components are the front-end and the back-end.